bufbuild-ru/docs/docs/bsr/remote-plugins/usage/index.md

 +++

 Note that the code uses the `remote` key to reference a remote plugin.
 When referencing remote plugins, we recommend including the version of the plugin to ensure reproducible code generation.
-For more details about the `buf.gen.yaml` fields, see the [configuration file docs](../../../configuration/v2/buf-gen-yaml/).Plugins are invoked in the order they're specified in `buf.gen.yaml`, with results from each invocation combined before writing the result.
+For more details about the `buf.gen.yaml` fields, see the [configuration file docs](../../../configuration/v2/buf-gen-yaml/).

+Plugins are invoked in the order they're specified in `buf.gen.yaml`, with results from each invocation combined before writing the result.
 It's possible to reference both local and remote plugins within a single `buf.gen.yaml` file.

 ## Generate code